techidaily/site-win11-tips/source/_posts/practical-guide-to-disregarding-false-security-alarms-in-chrome.md

 ## 3\.
 Disable Any Security Extensions

  Any security extensions you're using, especially virus scanners, might interfere with the download process and force Chrome to stop it midway.
 It is, therefore, advisable to disable all security extensions on your browser that you think may hinder the download process.
 Not sure how to go about it?
-See[how to disable or remove browser extensions](https://www.makeuseof.com/tag/how-to-clean-up-your-browser-extensions-the-easy-way/) in all browsers.
+See [how to disable or remove browser extensions](https://www.makeuseof.com/tag/how-to-clean-up-your-browser-extensions-the-easy-way/) in all browsers.

 ## 4\.
 Exclude the Downloads Folder From Windows Defender